rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

 // ...
 ```

 Another way to access the context is to use the consumer component.
-In the `TaskList` component I use the `TodosConsumer` to read the `todoList` array.
-This uses the [Render props pattern](/coding/understanding-render-props-react-js) to access the context via the `children` prop as a callback function.
+In the `TaskList` component below the `TodosConsumer` reads the `todoList` array.
+This uses the [Render props pattern](/coding/understanding-render-props-react-js) to access the context via the `children` prop as a callback function:

 ```jsx
 // task-list.js